 Media in design 2D / 3D

-Much of what we, as designers, define by means of a computer, can today be accomplished by service providers at a low cost and to a professional standard.
-In this, it is necessary to know the appropriate vocabulary in order to provide designs for production without difficulties along the way.
-This vocabulary includes, amongst other things, knowledge of various manufacturing techniques, file formats and parameters, such as for example color management in digital printing or the observance of certain production tolerances in digital modelling.
+Much of what we as designers define on the computer will later be produced by external service providers.
+For this, it is necessary to master the corresponding vocabulary in order to pass designs on to production without friction losses.
+This vocabulary includes, among other things, knowledge of different production techniques, file formats and framework conditions, such as color management in digital printing or compliance with certain production tolerances in digital model making.

 In addition to the basic courses, individual supervision of student projects up to the completion of the BA/MA degree takes a high priority in the work in the computer lab.
 Every design work offers new challenges; sometimes a concept has to be rethought before model building and just as often a design requires an unfamiliar strategy for practical implementation.
 Here, students have the opportunity to make individual consultation appointments or to seek advice and support via mail and video conferencing.